Penny Marshall: TV's Laverne DeFazio Was A Filmmaking Force

 The daughter of a tap dance teacher and a film director and the sister of a casting director and scriptwriter, Penny Marshall was destined to make her mark on the entertainment world.
 But in the early 1960s, she was a divorced single mom working as a secretary while waiting for her big break to come.
 With the help of her well-connected family, that break came, turning Penny Marshall into a household name and an icon of the 1970s.

-Tony Marshall, Penny’s father, has a successful career as a film director and producer, but not nearly as successful as his son, Penny’s brother, Garry Marshall.
+Tony Marshall, Penny’s father, has a successful career as a film director and producer, but not nearly as successful as his son Garry Marshall.
 Penny’s older sister, Ronny, worked in the industry, too, as a casting director.
-With her sister’s help, Penny landed a few commercial roles and bit parts on television, but it was her brother, Garry, who helped her make her own name in television.
+With her sister’s help, Penny landed a few commercial roles and bit parts on television, but it was her brother Garry who helped her make her own name in television.

-Early on in her acting career, Penny Marshall landed a role in a television commercial for Head and Shoulder Shampoo, alongside Farrah Fawcett.
+Early on in her acting career, Penny Marshall landed a role in a television commercial for Head and Shoulders Shampoo, alongside Farrah Fawcett.
 Penny was to play to the homely girl with the limp, stringy hair, while Fawcett was the pretty girl with the fresh, bouncy hair.
 The stand-in even held placards that said “homely girl” and “pretty girl”.
 Marshall got a harsh reality check about how she was viewed by directors.
 After this commercial, Marshall auditioned for the role of Witchiepoo in H.R.
 Pufnstuf.
-Only two people auditioned for the part…and Marshall wasn’t selected.
-It seemed that acting may not be for her.
+Only two people auditioned for the part -- and Marshall wasn’t selected.
+It seemed that acting might not be for her.